isabella232/d-exec/javavm/README.md

 libsodium installation:
 =======================
-On macOS, use the following:
+On macOS, use the following to install libsodium in the jvm libraries:
 ```bash
 brew install libsodium
 ```